lvgl/lvgl/docs/CONTRIBUTING.md

 If you are interested, just send a message (e.g. from the Forum) to the current maintainers of the repository.
 They will check is the prerequisites are met.
 Note that meeting the prerequisites is not a guarantee of acceptance, i.e. if the conditions are met you won't automatically become a maintainer.
 It's up to the current maintainers to make the decision.

 ### Move your project repository under LVGL organization
 Besides the core `lvgl` repository there are other repos for ports to development boards, IDEs or other environment.
 If you ported LVGL to a new platform we can host it under the LVGL organization among the other repos.

 This way your project will become part of the whole LVGL project and can get more visibility.
 If you are interested in this opportunity just open an [issue in lvgl repo](https://github.com/lvgl/lvgl/issues) and tell what you have!

-If we agree that your port is useful, we will open a repository for your project where you will have admin rights.
+If we agree that your port fit well into the LVGL organisation, we will open a repository for your project where you will have admin rights.

 To make this concept sustainable there a few rules to follow:
 - You need to add a README to your repo.
 - We expect to maintain the repo to some extent:
   - Follow at least the major versions of lvgl
   - Respond to the issues (in a reasonable time)
-- If there is no activity in a repo for 6 months it will be archived
+- If there is no activity in a repo for 1 year it will be archived